-A DC (Discontinue Not to Count as Fail) indicates that you were enrolled in a Unit of Study but at some point had to stop studying; either by formally discontinuing online by the week 7 deadline, or later because of reasons beyond your control.
+A DC (Discontinue Not to Count as Fail) indicates that you were enrolled in a Unit of Study, but at some point, had to stop studying, either by discontinuing online by the DC deadline, or later because of reasons beyond your control.

 Why is a DC better than other marks?

 A DC indicates that you could not complete the Unit; unlike a Fail (FA), Absent Fail (AF), or Discontinue Fail (DF), which all show that you were not successful in your attempt at the Unit.
 You need good reasons, as faculties will not approve DCs for students just trying to ‘clean up’ their record.
 DCs are also useful if you are concerned about your average mark, progression rules (Stage 1, 2, 3), or if you are thinking about future Honours or postgraduate studies.
 [Note: A grade of Discontinue Fail is not counted towards your uni WAM, but is counted for progression, and may be counted for faculty or honours WAM].